gradle/gradle/subprojects/docs/src/docs/release/notes.md

 `ComponentModelBasePlugin` can no longer be applied using id `component-base`.
 Its new id is `component-model-base`.

+### Tests now respect java.util.logging.config.file by default

+Previous versions of Gradle ignored the `java.util.logging.config.file` system property when running tests.
+Now, the system property will be honored when tests are running.
+This can break your tests if you are expecting the default ConsoleHandler to be used during tests, and checking expectations based on that output.
+If you tests begin failing with this release of Gradle, you can disable reading the logging conifguration file with a system propoerty.

+    test {
+        systemProperty 'org.gradle.readLoggingConfigFile' 'false'
+    }

+Support for this system property will be dropped in Gradle 3.0.
+Please be sure to correct the expectations in your tests if you are using a logging configuration file.

 ### JAR metadata and Manifest content encoding

 Previous versions of Gradle used to encode JAR/WAR/EAR files metadata and Manifests content using the platform default character set instead of UTF-8.
 Both are bugs and have been fixed in this release, see the related fixed issues above.